stargazer/django-firestone/README.md

   using the handler's ``inject_data_hook`` method, which, since is a handler method, is aware of the request context.
 * Enable/disable Plural-PUT and Plural-DELETE explicitly.
+* View that handles login with username/password and returns JWT token
 * Emails upon crashes
+* Excel serialization

 ### TODO
 * Rename methods that should be renamed.
 Methods that return something should be named ``get-<something>``.
 Others should be named ``set-<something>``.
 * Be able to exclude model fields from validation and cleaning
-* More serialization formats for responses
 * Check all TODOs in the code
 * Make sure code is succinct and it's flow is understandable.
 * Flexible way to add headers and specify status codes to responses
 * http://pycallgraph.slowchop.com/en/master/index.html
 * 100% test coverage
 * Rate limiting
-* View that handles login with username/password and returns JWT token
-* Excel serialization
+* PEP8